MisterTB/terraform-beginner-bootcamp-2023/README.md

 ### Consideration for Linux Distribution

-This project i built against Ubuntu.
+This project is built against Ubuntu.
 Please consider checking your Linux Distribution and change accordinlgy to your distribution needs.

 [How to check OS Vesion on Linux](https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)